QTNM/Electron-Tracking/examples/ScatteringExample/README.md

 ## Notes

-Set default physics list as G4EMStandardPhysics_option4; G4ParticleGun for simple event generation, default is an electron with 18.575 keV, can change in macro; switch on simple uniform B-field in macro - default is none;
+Set default physics list as QTNMPhysicsList; G4ParticleGun for simple event generation, default is an electron with 18.575 keV, can change in macro; switch on simple uniform B-field in macro - default is none;

 Change of physics list is possible by macro, naming list constructors.
 An example macro is included to switch to